Yoast/wordpress-seo/readme.txt

 Other:

 * Adds a notice to the Yoast SEO dashboard that is shown when both Yoast SEO and All in One SEO Pack plugins are active.
 * Makes the duplicate content link on the archive settings open in a new tab.
-Props [nikhilbarar](https://github.com/nikhilbarar).
+Props to [nikhilbarar](https://github.com/nikhilbarar).
 * Changes the notification message that is shown when a new SEO-related issue has been found.
 * Uses the correct type as the second argument of the `wpseo_sitemap_exclude_empty_terms` filter call when determining which taxonomies should have a sitemap.
-Props to: [liarco](https://github.com/liarco).
+Props to [liarco](https://github.com/liarco).
 * Removes the executable bits on SVN assets.
 Props to [mathieu-aubin](https://github.com/mathieu-aubin).
 * Introduces an API function to get all Yoast SEO-related capabilities.
-Props to: [JoryHogeveen](https://github.com/JoryHogeveen).
+Props to [JoryHogeveen](https://github.com/JoryHogeveen).
 * Changes the `@context` property from `http://schema.org` to `https://schema.org` in the FAQ and How-To block's structured data output.
 * Rename the `associatedMedia` property in the FAQ and How-To block's structured data output to `image`, to reflect a change in Google's guidelines.
 * Moves the `@type` and `name` properties to the root of the FAQ block's structured data output.